gamecip/em-fceux/README.md

 ### OVERVIEW ###

-The goal of em-fceux is to enable efficient execution of FCEUX in the modern web browsers.
-This means real-time frame rates and interactivivity at 60 fps, high-quality fullscreen visuals, support for audio, battery-backed save RAM, save states and gamepads.
+The goal of em-fceux is to enable FCEUX in the modern web browsers.
+Primarily this means real-time frame rates and interactivivity at 60 fps, high-quality fullscreen visuals, support for audio, battery-backed save RAM, save states and gamepads.

-Additional goal is to emulate late 80's / early 90's console gaming experience by providing NTSC and CRT emulation and convenient in-browser storage for user's games, save data and save states.
+Additional goal is to emulate late 80's / early 90's console gaming experience by providing NTSC and CRT emulation and a "game stack" in the client/browser.

 ### FEATURES ###